Last Updated on July 23, 2021

 We have noticed that some miser professionals and homeowners are using the least paint material on the walls.
 Well, you may save some paint with this process, but it’s not an ideal practice.
 But that doesn’t mean you have to dip the brush until it gets excess paint on it.

-The success depends on being in the middle of the two methods.
+Success depends on being in the middle of the two methods.
 The technique is easy-

 Dip 1/3rd of the length of the bristles inside the paint container.
 Now, pull it from the paint and see how the paint flows from the brush bottom.
 If you observe paint frequently dripping on the floor, you have used too much paint.
 Rub the brush against the container lid to remove some excess paint.